nuclio/nuclio/README.md

 ## Quick-start steps

-The simplest way to explore nuclio is to run its graphical user interface (GUI) of the nuclio [dashbpard](#dashboard).
+The simplest way to explore nuclio is to run its graphical user interface (GUI) of the nuclio [dashboard](#dashboard).
 All you need in order to run the dashboard is Docker:

 ```sh
 docker run -p 8070:8070 -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/tmp nuclio/dashboard:stable-amd64